Providing leading midwifery care for women throughout their lifetime

 Frequently Asked Questions

 Women who choose a midwife are generally looking for a provider who will offer them choice in their healthcare options, and a partner in helping them make important decisions regarding their health.
-Midwives have provided this type of care for hundreds of years.
-As midwives, we consider ourselves experts in normal pregnancy and birth.
+As midwives, we are experts in normal pregnancy and birth.

 Do you attend deliveries at home?